 Monthly prostate cancer support group meetings with featured speakers and related topics

-*CDRMHI will provide financial assistance for prostate care and treatment according to the Saint Francis Hospital financial guidelines.
+Financial assistance for prostate cancer care and treatment, according to Saint Francis Hospital and Medical Center guidelines.